cailinshaffer/Project2/README.md

 - Using postgres, create a database and build atleast two models with N:M relationships.

 ## Stretch Goals
-- Add ability to favorite certain pets.
+- Add ability to favorite certain pets to a "Favorites" list.
-- Add ability to comment on how cute the animals are.
+- Add ability to comment on how dang cute the animals are.